rigdev/docs/docs/getting-started/first-capsule.md

 rig capsule create-build nginx-capsule --image nginx:latest
 ```

-From the command we should see an output similar to: `Image available as build <build-id>`
+From the command, we should see an output similar to: `Image available as build <build-id>`

-We can verify that the build was actually create by running:
+We can verify that the build was created by running:

 ```bash
 rig capsule list-builds nginx-capsule